graphistry/graphistry-cli/docs/vGPU.md

 If you are installing on such a system, we are happy to help, so please reach out.

+In general, running Graphistry with a hypervisor requires either no special configuration, or with a vGPU, a 1-line setting in `data/config/custom.env`.
+However, vGPU environment installation may take considerably more planning and effort when unfamiliar.
+In particular, for steps around vGPU planning, vGPU provisioning, vGPU licensing, vGPU driver installation, and surrounding testing and troubleshooting.

 ## Architectural considerations: You may not want vGPUs

 We recommend checking whether you want *baremetal OS*, *hypervisor with a passthrough GPU driver*, or *hypervisor with a vGPU driver*.